renovatebot/renovate/docs/development/new-package-manager-template.md

 ### How popular is this package manager?

-### Are there other package managers for this language?
+### Does this language have other (competing?) package managers?

 - [ ] Yes (give names).
 - [ ] No.

+### What are the big selling points for this package manager?

+Explain how this package manager is different from existing ones.

 ## Detecting package files